Directed by: Guillermo del Toro || Produced by: Peter Frankfurt, Wesley Snipes, Patrick Palmer, Avi Arad

 SUMMARY & RECOMMENDATION: Though its very nature precludes it a wide audience, Guillermo del Toro’s love for Gothic pop culture and Wesley Snipes’ career-defining role make for a powerful action filmmaking combination, and produce one of the few superior genre sequels made strictly for adults.
 If you dislike hip hop, violent fight scenes, and vampires, there’s not much to recommend here, but for fans of any of those three things, or hardcore action in general, Blade II is a notable, unique piece of cinema.

 — However… the film continues to struggle with questionable CGI and hokey lines, like its predecessor, if at a lesser frequency.
-The digital characterizations of Snipes and a few co-stars look especially bad.
+The digital characterizations of Snipes and a few co-stars look especially bad and distract from otherwise flawless action scenes.

 ?
 It has been said, “Be proud of your enemy and enjoy his success.”
 In that case, I should thank you.